shhossain/computer_science/README.md

 ## [Registers, Cache and RAM](/Registers%20Cache%20and%20RAM)

 ### [Register](/Registers%20Cache%20and%20RAM/readme.md#register)
 Registers are small amounts of high-speed memory contained within the CPU.
 Registers are basically a collection of "flip-flops" (a circuit used to store 1 bit of memory).
 They are used by the processor to store small amounts of data that are needed during processing.
 A CPU may have several sets of registers that are called "cores".
 Register also helps in arithmetic and logic operations.
 Larger amounts of data may be stored in Cache (pronounced as "cash").
 This is a very fast memory that is located on the same integrated circuit as the registers.
 It is used for data frequently needed as the program runs.
 Still larger amounts of data may be stored in RAM.
 These are integrated circuits not part of the CPU.
-RAM stands for Random Access Memory.
+RAM stands for Random-Access Memory.
 It is essentially data and instructions that have been moved from disk storage and held until the processor needs it.

 ### [Cache](/Registers%20Cache%20and%20RAM/readme.md#cache)
 Cache memory is a chip-based computer component that makes retrieving data from the computer's memory more efficient.
 It acts as a temporary storage area that the computer's processor can retrieve data from easily.
 This temporary storage area, known as a cache, is more readily available to the processor than the computer's main memory source, typically some form of DRAM.